espressif/idf-eclipse-plugin/README.md

 > **Note:** It supports ESP-IDF CMake based projects (4.x and above) with `esp32` and `esp32s2` chips

+To get a quick understanding about ESP-IDF and Eclipse plugin features check our session which was presented in <a href= "https://youtu.be/CbPX3q7LeBc">EclipseCon 2020</a>

 # Table Of Contents
 * [ Installing Prerequisites ](#Prerequisites) <br>
 * [ Installing IDF Eclipse Plugin ](#GettingStarted) <br>